Surendra6/blog-posts/README.md

 - **Vite**: Fast build tool for modern web applications.
 - **Tailwind CSS**: Utility-first CSS framework for styling.
 - **React Icons**: For adding icons to the UI.
-- **JSONPlaceholder API**: Free fake REST API to simulate real-world data.
+- **DummyJSON API**: Free fake REST API to simulate real-world data.
 - **React Router**: For handling navigation.
 - **Axios**: For making HTTP requests to the API.